bdrobinson/mm-holidays-site/src/content/contact.md

 path: "/contact"
 title: "Contact"
 ---

+Want to book your place for 2019?
+You can apply online using our [booking form](/booking).

 For general info and enquiries contact us at <info@madnessandmayhem.org.uk>

 For information regarding MAX, please email <philandruthselby@gmail.com>